BoyKagud/jSales/README.md

 Known Limitations
 -----------------

 >Barcodes not yet supported. currently relies on serial number input.
+Due to too much simplicity, checkouts are still not recorded to the Database.
+No report generation.
+Hopefully all of these will be applied to the next version to be released.

 Compiling
 ---------